Default Folder X 6.0: A tour of what’s new

-Version 6 of Default Folder X, our app for quickly accessing folders and files in Open and Save dialogs and the Finder, is getting a bunch of exciting new features!
-It’s still in development, so details may change, but here’s an overview of the major additions.
+Version 6 of Default Folder X, our app for quickly accessing folders and files in Open and Save dialogs and the Finder, has a bunch of exciting new features!
+This page gives an overview and instructions for the major additions in DFX 6.

 Quick Search